 Want to quickly improve your ACT Reading score?
 The keys to the ACT Reading test are strategy and pacing.
-You’ll need to have a plan for HOW you will read each passage, tackle the questions, and finish in the allotted time; otherwise it’ll be hard to achieve your desired score.
+You’ll need to have a plan for HOW you will read each passage, tackle the questions, and finish in the allotted time; otherwise, it’ll be hard to achieve your desired section and composite ACT score.
 For example, you’ll want to focus on the author’s point of view, mark up the passage as you go, and spend no more than 3 minutes per passage on an initial read (9 minutes on a passage and its questions).

 Start improving your ACT Reading score (and everything else) today with Magoosh!

 Ready for some more specific tips for ACT Reading success?
 Let’s get to it.

 1. Find the author’s point of view as you read

 Do you find yourself getting lost in the details, or reading too quickly and missing some of the important information?
 For the ACT Reading Test, you’ve got to strike a balance between reading for the author’s point of view and for the function of each paragraph, while also noting the location of important details in case you need to come back later.
 How do you do all of this at the same time?

 2. Make sure you underline anything that seems significant to you

 Look for words and phrases that reveal the author’s opinion, or give the main idea of each paragraph.
 The test booklet is basically one large piece of scratch paper, so it doesn’t matter if you write all over it.
 In fact, it’s better if you do!
 Underline, circle, write 3-5 word summaries of each paragraph…whatever works for you.
 Just don’t get so carried away with the note taking that you run out of time…

 If you are spending more than 3 minutes reading and marking passages, you are risking not being able to finish all of the questions on test day.
 As you become more and more confident with your accuracy, try to get as precise as possible with the timing of your note taking.

 4. Do at least ten ACT Reading practice tests